raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 So if references can be _un-synchronized_ back, we always need to use atomic operations with acquire memory ordering at the point (4) above to make all side effects performed by thread B at the point (3) visible for thread A. Otherwise, thread A might free or rewrite memory locations thread B is trying to read!
 So in the result, we are rather increasing the overhead of atomic operations for references never _synchronized_ before.

-Honestly speaking, I'm not really experienced with this low-level programming for concurrency and made some other mistakes in the first implementation in my language.

 ## Benefitting from the algorithm

 In general, to get most out of heap reuse in the algorithm, we need to write codes so that data structures filled with old data get updated with small updates of new data.
 Pen's compiler previously had a performance bug where a relatively old data structure was merged into a new one of the same type.
 As a result, the code to merge two pieces of data was taking almost double in time although semantically the logic was correct.